 Now add in tomato paste and stir through well for 3-4 minutes.
 If a slight crust develops on the bottom of the saucepan this is fine.
 Add stock and lentils and bring to boil and then turn to a simmer.
 Stir through parsley & salt and pepper.
 Simmer for ½ hour with lid on, stirring frequently.
 Once lentils are softened, turn off heat and set aside.

 Bring a saucepan of water to the boil and add sweet potato.
-Boil till tender then mash well with nuttelex, salt and pepper.
+Boil till tender then mash well with a little extra virgin olive oil, salt and pepper.
 Spoon lentil mixture into individual serving pots.
-Top the lentil mixture with the mashed sweet potato and finish with a small dollop of nuttelex.
+Top the lentil mixture with the mashed sweet potato and finish with more extra virgin olive oil.
 Bake in a moderate oven 180c for 30 minutes until warmed through and sweet potato tops are slightly browned.

 - Betacarotene is a nutrient found in abundance in lovely orange sweet potatoes.
 Betacarotene supports eye health, aids the immune system and is also beneficial to skin vitality and health.